From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 The System Trap

 It's so easy to get excited about a new journaling system.
 You discover Obsidian's linking features, or Notion's elegant databases, or perhaps the tactile appeal of a fresh Moleskine notebook.
 Some even dive deep into tools like Neurite to explore the fractal nature of thought itself.
 Suddenly, you're spending hours setting up the perfect system, crafting templates, and designing workflows.
-I've been there—the sensation of starting with a fresh slate is akin to finally cleaning that long-neglected room.
+I've been there.
+The sensation of starting with a fresh slate is akin to finally cleaning that long-neglected room.
 It's all fresh and full of possibilities.

 But here's what I've learned: the system matters far less than the actual practice of writing.
 The perfect organization structure won't magically make you more reflective or insightful.
 Sometimes it even makes it harder to write or stops you from getting true value from the routine.